PearlMarketing/the-good-brow/src/components/sections/Services/index.md

       6-8 week touch ups are recommended for best long term results.
     price: $475 (2+ hours)
     title: Blade & Shade Brows
-  - price: $85 (1 hour 15 min)
-    title: Touch-up (6-8 weeks after initial appontment)
-  - price: $195 (1 hour +)
-    title: Annual Touch-Up (Existing clients only)
-  - description: >-
-      This is for the client who has done her 6 week touch up already- but theres a few spots that didnt take as well as hoped, or would like to add a few strokes that you were unsure about before!
-    price: '75.00'
-    title: 'Minor touch up '
   - description: >-
       Powder brows is a form of permanent makeup that help clients achieve more of a powder look instead of individual hair strokes.
 Powdered brows heal